 Indigo is a bold color that straddles blue and purple—though anyone who’s seen it knows it’s mostly blue.

+"Indigo blue is a bold color and can be really dark," says interior design firm Gray Space Interiors.
 Of course, decorating with any striking shade can be a daunting task.
-But, since indigo is so dark, it’s the kind of statement-maker you can bring it into your space without totally overwhelming it.
-Options are abound with the bold shade, and courageous interior designers have proved it.
+But, since indigo is so dark, it’s the kind of statement-maker you can bring into your space without totally overwhelming it.
+Options abound with the bold shade, and courageous interior designers have proved it.

 To make our case, we’ve rounded up 24 of the prettiest indigo rooms we could find—and they all make decorating with the shade look incredibly easy to pull off.

 Intimidated by the thought of adding a bold color like indigo to your space?
 Consider playing with pops of color rather than committing to a full-blown color scheme.
 This will enable you to take a smaller-doses approach to the bold shade, helping you get used to it without forcing you to commit to anything drastic right off the bat.